Golf Tutorials

 By Spencer Lanoue

 Walking the course with a poorly adjusted golf bag is a fast track to back pain and a higher score.
 A lopsided, clanking bag doesn't just exhaust you, it distracts you from what matters - your next shot.
-This guide will walk you through the simple, effective steps to set up both single-strap and dual-strap systems, an a great walk on the course and keep your focus on the 'walk' and not your back.
+This guide will walk you through the simple, effective steps to set up both single-strap and dual-strap systems for a great walk on the course, keeping your focus on the game, not your back.

 Why a Properly Adjusted Bag Matters